capricorne888/NeonShift/README.md

 - **Neon Colors:** Enjoy vibrant neon color themes for text and backgrounds.
 - **Persistent Theme:** Remembers the user's theme preference using local storage.

+## Demo

+Check out the [Demo Page](http://checkthese.com/demo/NeonShift/) to see NeonShift in action!

 ## Installation

 1. **Download the Script:**